The legendary armored warrior of Japan, the Samurai

 The feces were most often horse dung.

 Tomoe was especially beautiful, with white skin, long hair, and charming features.
 She was also a remarkably strong archer, and as a swordswoman she was a warrior worth a thousand, ready to confront a demon or god, mounted or on foot.
 She handled unbroken horses with superb skill; she rode unscathed down perilous descents.
-Whenever a battle was imminent, Yoshinaka sent her out as his first captain, equipped with strong armor, an oversized sword, and a mighty bow; and she performed more deeds of valor than any of his other warriors.
+Whenever a battle was imminent, Yoshinaka sent her out as his first captain, equipped with strong armor, an oversize sword, and a mighty bow; and she performed more deeds of valor than any of his other warriors.
 [II]

 Minamoto no Yoshinaka